 For investors with larger sums of money, there are no perks for bigger investments.
 While the company’s website indicates there are perks, all of the current rates are the same regardless of how much you have invested.
 As long as you can meet the $500 minimum, you have access to the highest rates possible.

 What you need to know

 It’s important when shopping Citibank CD rates that you check all term lengths because the rates may vary drastically without a lot of change in time.
-For example, a seven-month CD has an APY of 0.10%.
+For example, a five-month CD has an APY of 0.20%.

 Because of the varying APY rates at different terms, it isn’t easy to classify how the bank matches up against other options.
 At some term lengths, like the shorter three-month mark, the bank is highly competitive and on par with some of the industry leaders.
 However, at other lengths, the bank lags behind other options.